chanchalIITP/AuthorIdentificationFusion/README.md

 # AuthorIdentificationFusion
-This repository contains the source codes for the paper "Authorship Attribution using Capsule-basedFusion Approach", accepted in NLDB 2021.
+This repository contains the source codes for the paper "Authorship Attribution using Capsule-based Fusion Approach", accepted in NLDB 2021.